CTAL’s Confidentiality Statement

 How We Share CTAL Data

-CTAL engages service providers, such as Faculty Commons Partners, to support CTAL programs and systems.
-For example, when you participate in “Teaching Online Together,” your identity and a record of your forum engagement is stored on the program’s Canvas site.
+CTAL often engages with other University service providers, such the UD Library Museums & Press, IT-ATS, and the Office of Sustainability, to support CTAL programs and systems.
+For example, when you participate in our “Course Design Institute,” your identity and a record of your engagement is stored on the program’s website and/or Canvas site.
 To the extent possible, we strongly encourage our partners to maintain the same standards of confidentiality as we maintain for our own programs and services; however, we cannot control or dictate what other units and individuals do so we cannot always assure the same level of confidentiality used in CTAL services and programs.

 Other University Units